 Tim Berners Lee is a British computer scientist who is credited with inventing the World Wide Web (WWW).
 Berners-Lee enabled a system to be able to view web pages (hypertext documents) through the internet.
-He also serves as a director fo the World Wide Web Consortium (W3C) which overseas standards for the internet and world wide web.
+He also serves as a director for the World Wide Web Consortium (W3C) which overseas standards for the internet and World Wide Web.
 Berners-Lee has also been concerned about issues relating to freedom of information and censorship on the internet.

 Short Biography Tim Berners-Lee

 Tim Berners Lee was born on 8th June 1955 in London, England.
 After doing his A Levels at Emanuel School, he went to Queen’s College, Oxford University, where he received a first class degree in physics.